 - Lumbar spinal stenosis

-You may be able to meet the SSA’s DDD listing, or you may have to prove through a “residual functional capacity” (RFC) analysis that your back issues prevent you from working.
+You may be able to meet the SSA’s degenerative disc disease (DDD) listing, or you may have to prove through a “residual functional capacity” (RFC) analysis that your back issues prevent you from working.
 Either way, it is best to have your symptoms and resulting limitations well defined.